891-private-john-henry-boswell-image1png

 Egypt

 Harry arrived in Suez on 14 December 1915 and moved to El Ferdan just before Christmas.
-A month later they marched to Ismalia, then to Tel El Kabir, where they stayed for February and most of March.
+A month later they marched to Ismailia, then to Tel El Kabir, where they stayed for February and most of March.

 1014-Harry Boswell - The Tramway Poet-image2png